enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 * `pthread_create()` function creates a new thread executing the code of the function pointer `monitor_frida_xposed()`.
 * `xorkey_native` memory is cleared before being initialized from the Java secret.
 * `codecheck` variable is a counter to determine integrity.
 Later on, it is checked before computing the native secret and xored with the `xorkey`.
-* `_stack_chk_guard` is a macro to check the stack cookies before returning the function to prevent memory corruption issues.

 The decompiled code of `sub_73D0()` (renamed to `init`):
 ```c